camilabatres/Airport_Analysis/README.md

 * What month/day of the week is the best?
 * Does month/day of the week matter?
-* Which airlines preformed the best?
+* Which airlines preformed the best
 * How often does weather effect delays?
 * Does Destination effect travel efficiency?